Toggle: English / Spanish

 Acute intermittent porphyria; Hereditary coproporphyria; Congenital erythropoietic porphyria; Erythropoietic protoporphyria

 Normally, the body makes heme in a multi-step process.
 Porphyrins are made during several steps of this process.
-Patients with porphyria have a deficiency of certain enzymes needed for this process.
+People with porphyria are lacking certain enzymes needed for this process.
 This causes abnormal amounts of porphyrins or related chemicals to build up in the body.

 There are many different forms of porphyria.
 The most common type is porphyria cutanea tarda (PCT).